GustavoMunizBarrios/GustavoMunizBarrios/README.md

 <!-- ABOUT YOU -->
 <hr>
 <h3 align="center">Hi!
 I'm Gustavo Muñiz</h3>
-<h3 align="center">I love to face challenges and solve them with code and I'm passionate about functional design.</h3>
+<h3 align="center">I am a Web Programmer with a focus on Front-end development.
+I love to face challenges and solve them with code.</h3>
 <h3>I wrote my first line of code 11 years ago, and since then I haven't stopped learning. </h3>
   <ul>
     <li>🔭 I'm currently working on freelance projects</li>
-    <li>🌱 I'm currently learning more about UX/UI </li>
+    <li>🌱 I'm currently learning more about UX/UI to improve my designs</li>
     <li>📫 How to reach me <strong>j.gustavomb1984@hotmail.com</strong></li>
   </ul>